savi-lang/savi/spec/compiler/privacy.savi.spec.md

 pass: privacy
 ---

-It complains when calling a private method on a core Savi library type:
+It complains when calling a private method on a core Savi package type:

 ```savi
     Env._create